AckerlyXu/heima/articles/sql-server-stretch-database/sql-server-stretch-database-wizard.md

 5. Click **Check** to test the function.
 If the function returns results from the table - that is, if there are rows to migrate that satisfy the condition - the test reports **Success**.

+    >   [!NOTE]
-    >   [AZURE.NOTE] The textbox that displays the filter query is read-only.
+    > The textbox that displays the filter query is read-only.
 You can't edit the query in the textbox.

 6. Click Done to return to the **Select tables** page.